HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/deletion.md

     According to the HGVS nomenclature, all variants should be described at the most basic level, the DNA level.
     For protein studies, the variant can be described as `NP_000483.3:p.Phe508del` (NOTE: the protein reference sequence should be given).

-!!! note "What do you mean with "variants should be described on the protein level and not incorporate knowledge regarding the change at the DNA-level"?"
+!!! note "What do you mean with "variants should be described on the protein level and not incorporate knowledge regarding the change on the DNA-level"?"

     It means that protein variant descriptions should be derived from comparing the variant protein sequence with the reference protein sequence.
-    Knowledge on the underlying change at the DNA level should not be used.
+    Knowledge on the underlying change on the DNA level should not be used.
     E.g., when `MetTrpSerSer`<code class="del">Ser</code>`HisAsp..` changes to `MetTrpSerSerHisAsp..`, this is described as `p.Ser5del`.
-    The information that at the DNA level the change is `..ATGTGGTCC`<code class="del">AGT</code>`TCCCACGAT..` to `..ATGTGGTCCTCCCACGAT..`, so the codon for `Ser4` is deleted, is not used; the description `p.Ser4del` is not correct.
+    The information that on the DNA level the change is `..ATGTGGTCC`<code class="del">AGT</code>`TCCCACGAT..` to `..ATGTGGTCCTCCCACGAT..`, so the codon for `Ser4` is deleted, is not used; the description `p.Ser4del` is not correct.